-Delimited text files — CSV, TSV, pipe-separated, and custom formats — all share the same fundamental structure: values separated by a specific character, with optional quoting.
-This tool manipulates columns across all delimiter types in one place, handling the quoting complexity that makes delimited text tricky to process by hand.
+Delimited Column Tools provides a fast and efficient way to manipulate tabular data without the overhead of a spreadsheet application.
+Delimited text files - CSV, TSV, pipe-separated, and custom formats - all share the same fundamental structure: values separated by a specific character, with optional quoting.
+This delimited data tool serves as a versatile csv column editor that handles the quoting complexity that makes delimited text tricky to process by hand.

 CSV Column Tools is specifically for comma-delimited files.
 This tool is delimiter-agnostic - it accepts any delimiter character, making it suitable for TSV, pipe-separated, and other formats that CSV Column Tools would misparse.